uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/submit-unstructured-data.md

 Before the files are mapped to a project's node in the data model, the files can be deleted both from indexd and from the cloud location by sending a delete request to the fence endpoint `/user/data/`.
 For example, to delete the file we checked in the index above, we'd send a delete API request to this URL: https://nci-crdc-demo.datacommons.io/user/data/5bcd2a59-8225-44a1-9562-f74c324d8dec

-For example, running [this script](https://github.com/uc-cdis/planx-bioinfo-tools/blob/master/submission_tool/delete_unmapped_files.py) will delete all the user's unmapped files from indexd and from the storage location using the fence endpoint:
+For example, running [this script][delete unmapped files] will delete all the user's unmapped files from indexd and from the storage location using the fence endpoint:
 ```
 ~> python delete_uploaded_files.py -a https://nci-crdc-demo.datacommons.io/ -u user@gen3.org -c ~/Downloads/demo-credentials.json
 Found the following guids for uploader user@gen3.org: ['3d275025-8b7b-4f84-9165-72a8a174d642', '5bcd2a59-8225-44a1-9562-f74c324d8dec', '6cf194f1-c68e-4976-8ca4-a0ce9701a9f3', '956890a9-b8a7-4abd-b8f7-dd0020aaf562', '9bd009b6-e518-4fe5-9056-2b5cba163ca3']